-The transition from the exploration phase to the mining phase depends on the preparation and approval of a technical, economic and financial viability study (which must include an environmental impact study).
-Upon approval of this study by the MGM, a mining title should be issued.
+The transition from the exploration phase to the mining phase depends on the submission and approval of a technical, economic and financial feasibility study (which must include an environmental impact study).
+Upon approval of this study by the MMRP, a mining title should be issued.